att/netarbiter/sds/install-kubeadm/README.md

 ### In master node:
 0. Install all in one by:
 ```
-# Note: it may take a minute or so to get to the "Ready" status
 ./install-allinone-masternode.sh

+# To check if your master node is "Ready"
+#   (it may take a minute to get to the "Ready" status)
+kubectl get nodes
 ```
 Otherwise, take the following steps.